Online raffle scams (and how to avoid them)

 scam snip 5

-This page also has a “creation date” just weeks before the fake giveaway launched.
+The page’s “creation date” is just weeks before the giveaway.
 We call shenanigans.

 scam snip 6